 Adrian Staub, Adrian Staub studies language comprehension and production.
 He is interested in how listeners and readers rapidly analyze the grammatical structure of sentences, and how speakers make grammatical decisions.
 In many of his experiments, participants' eye movements are monitored as they read sentences in which syntactic structure has been manipulated; he directs the UMass Eyetracking Laboratory.
 (E-mail)

 Rebecca Stowe, Rebecca M. Stowe, Ph.D., Lecturer (Ph.D.
 1999, University of Massachusetts): Dr. Stowe specializes in child and adolescent clinical psychology.
 She is particularly interested in disruptive behavior disorders in young children, assessment and treatment of ADHD, parenting issues, parent-child relationships, and the use of cognitive-behavioral interventions with children and families.
 She is a clinical supervisor in the Division of Clinical Psychology's training clinic.
 (E-mail)

-Susan K Whitbourne, Changes in personality and cognitive processes throughout adulthood, with a focus on psychosocial development in midlife.
+Susan K Whitbourne, My research focuses on personality and cognitive processes throughout adulthood.
 Current research projects include a longitudinal study of personality from college through retirement and the use of videogaming as a cognitive training tool for older adults.
 (E-mail)

 Ashley C. Woodman, Ashley Woodman is the director of the Undergraduate Specialization in Developmental Disabilities and Human Services (DDHS), a program that affords students in psychology and related disciplines the opportunity for coursework and field experiences in the field of intellectual and developmental disabilities.
 Her research focuses on the impact of raising a child with a developmental disability on parental well-being as well as the influence of family interactions on the social, emotional and behavioral development of individuals with developmental disabilities across the lifespan.
 (E-mail)